edsu/wikidata-bots/README.md

 This script will listen for changes announced by mediawiki in irc://irc.wikimedia.org/wikidata.wikpedia and will post changes to stathat.com.
-If you plan on running this you'll want to set STATAHT_TOKEN in stats.coffee to your own token.
+If you plan on running this you'll want to set STATHAT_TOKEN in stats.coffee to your own token.

 server.coffee
 -------------